brodycj/cordova-sqlite-ext/README.md

   - <https://www.sqlite.org/releaselog/3_26_0.html>
 - The iOS database location is now mandatory, as documented below.
 - This version branch supports the use of two (2) possible Android sqlite database implementations:
-  - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector), using _the SQLite3 NDK component built from [brodybits / Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver)_
+  - default: _lightweight [`android-sqlite-native-ndk-connector`](https://github.com/brodybits/android-sqlite-native-ndk-connector), using SQLite3 NDK component built from [`android-sqlite-ndk-native-driver`](https://github.com/brodybits/android-sqlite-ndk-native-driver)_
   - optional: Android system database implementation, using the `androidDatabaseProvider: 'system'` setting in `sqlitePlugin.openDatabase()` call as described in the [Android database provider](#android-database-provider) section below.
 - Support for WP8 along with Windows 8.1/Windows Phone 8.1/Windows 10 using Visual Studio 2015 is available in: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support)
 - The following features are available in [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext):